-ACR 200 Contractor Estimating (6)
+ACR 200 Contractor Estimating (6) (Next year's course prefix/number HVAC 2670)

 This course is a comprehensive course that includes Air Conditioning 209 and 210.
 Students may register in the comprehensive course or the inclusive courses.
 The study of load calculations, air duct design, building plans, construction codes, state and local licenses, job estimating and job scheduling are covered in this course.
 Laboratory fee.
 (4 Lec., 5 Lab.)